DanielJamesNoguera/ChatGPT-3-Speech-Assitant/README.md

 # OpenAI GPT-3 Virtual Speech Assistant - Community Run
-This is a quick Speech -> ChatGPT-3 -> Speech wrapper I made for OpenAI's ChatGPT-3.
+This is a quick Speech -> ChatGPT-3 -> Speech wrapper I made for OpenAI's GPT-3 language models so you can talk to the AI through your mic and it will respond through your headphones/speakers.

 **Key Points:**